zeke/devcenter-scraper/content/md/add-on-provider-api.md

 https://api.heroku.com/myapps/<heroku_app_id>/addons/<addon-name>?other=vals
 ```

-See [manifest formats](https://addons.heroku.com/provider/resources/technical/reference/manifest) for more information about configuring single sign-on via GET or POST.
+See [manifest formats](https://addons.heroku.com/provider/resources/technical/reference/manifest) for more information about configuring single sign-on.

+## App Info API

+After your addon is provisioned, you can use the [App Info API](https://addons.heroku.com/provider/resources/technical/reference/app-info) to query information about your addon installations or to update the Config Vars for your addon.